nickbild/vibe_qbasic/README.md

 **A prompt is entered inline with the source code:**
 ![](https://raw.githubusercontent.com/nickbild/vibe_qbasic/refs/heads/main/media/demo1.png)

-**The code is automatically updated to reflect the LLMs changes and additions:**
+**The code is automatically updated to reflect the LLM's changes and additions:**
 ![](https://raw.githubusercontent.com/nickbild/vibe_qbasic/refs/heads/main/media/demo2.png)

 **And it runs correctly:**